AlexNexton/MS2-LingLang/README.md

 ### Fonts ###

+I chose a couple of font's to work with

+- [Libre Baskerville](https://fonts.google.com/specimen/Libre+Baskerville?query=libre) for the main site.
+- [Josefin](https://fonts.google.com/specimen/Josefin+Sans?query=jose#standard-styles) throughout the game pages.

-I've chosen(might change these) [Josefin](https://fonts.google.com/specimen/Josefin+Sans?query=jose#standard-styles) for all of the headers and [Raleway](https://fonts.google.com/specimen/Raleway?query=ralew#standard-styles) the rest of the text.
+  [Raleway](https://fonts.google.com/specimen/Raleway?query=ralew#standard-styles) the rest of the text.
 I have used a [Caveat](https://fonts.google.com/specimen/Caveat?query=caveat) font for the logo and headlines throughout the site.

 ### Colours ###